-Upon her death, Halsted passed this approval process on to the Barnes Landing Association.
+Upon her death, Halsted passed this approval process onto the Barnes Landing Association.
 On September 7, 1970, a document (LIBER 6813, PAGE 541) authorizing this transfer of power was filed with the Clerk of Suffolk County, Lester M. Albertson.

 The Barnes Landing Association